Should We Add CBD to Our Routine?

 Interestingly, since the World Anti-Doping Agency lifted its ban on CBD in September 2018, a number of fitness professionals and athletes have come forth in support.
 US Professional Basketball player Adam Kemp admits that he uses it as the staple for high performance, muscle building, and boosted stamina.

-And, if you’re still not convinced, Dr. David Bearman, a leading pioneer in the field of medical marijuana told the HuffPost that he found CBD to be a “powerful anti-epileptic, antidepressant, anti-inflammatory, anti-nauseate, sleep aid, muscle relaxant.”
+And, if you’re still not convinced, Dr. David Bearman, a leading pioneer in the field of medical marijuana told the HuffPost that he found CBD to be a “powerful anti-epileptic, antidepressant, anti-inflammatory, anti-nauseate, sleep aid, a muscle relaxant.”

 Inflammation left unchecked is the hallmark of muscle damage and sport-related injuries.
 This is the reason you often see serious athletes bearing sub-zero temperature ice baths or chomping down on antioxidant containing foods or supplements.
 Thorsten Rudroff, exercise scientist and director of the Integrative Neurophysiology Laboratory at Colorado State University says “CBD for exercise-induced inflammation is absolutely the next big area we need to explore”.